 Angelfish image provided by jzt6j-59, an eBay seller.

 Angelfish species originated from the Orinoco Basin, Amazon Basin, and the various rivers of the Guiana Shield in tropical South America.
-Naturally, these fish are found in slow-running water.
+These fish are found in slow-running water.

 For angelfish, 30 gallons or larger tank size is recommended per fish.
 Keep your aquarium water filtered and change 90 % of your aquarium water weekly.
 The preferred water pH for Angelfish is 6.5 to 6.9.
 Preferred water temperatures should be between 76°F to 82°F.